pj-mathematician/Scheduler/README.md

 # Scheduler
-Scheduler made in kivy languge
+Scheduler made in kivy language using kivyMD library